KyEBell/tic-tac-toe/README.md

 npm start
 ```

-Scan the QR code using the Expo Go app or device camera to open the application (available on iOS)
+Scan the QR code that displays in your terminal using the Expo Go app or device camera to open the application (available on iOS)

 ## Running tests